tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 >   deriving (Eq, Read, Show)
 {% endhighlight %}

+The only instance we need to derive is `Read`. `Show` is handy for debugging and error reporting. `Eq` is useful if you want to do different things based on the environment without pattern matching.

 Database
 ---

-With all the environment stuff out of the way, let's take a look at the database connection pool.
+Next let's take a look at the database connection pool.
 It will be used by the application to make database queries, so it's responsible for configuring the database itself.
 That means logging, connection parameters, and pool size.
 To start, the top-level function gets the connection parameters and pool size, then determines which kind of logging to use.

 {% highlight hs %}
 > getPool :: Environment -> IO DB.ConnectionPool